pappataci/robust-functional-pipeline/README.md

 This creates a clean, fail-safe pipeline where each computation is wrapped with fallback logic.
 You can go from prototype to production-ready just by swapping in more robust pass/fail functions.

 ## 📁 Examples

 See the `examples/` folder for:

 - Trivial computation pipelines
 - Error-handling and exception flow
 - Chained/nested pipeline logic

+Browse the folder directly or start from `example_customFail.asv` to see failure handling in action.

 ⚠️ Note on Anonymous Functions and Error Handling
 In MATLAB, anonymous functions do not declare their output arity.
 If such a function fails before returning a value, and the pipeline expects an output, MATLAB throws a maxlhs error before your exception handler can intervene.